grab/engineering-blog/_posts/2018-11-02-feature-toggles-ab-testing.md

 sitevar.GetFeatureFlagOrDefault("someFeatureFlagKey", 10, false)
 ~~~

-## Design goals of our SDK
+## Design Goals of Our SDK

 **Note**: We call a specific feature toggle a *variable*.
 In this section, the word "variable" refers to a feature toggle.

 To overcome these challenges, we designed an SDK with capabilities to:

 * Retrieve values of variables dynamically